dash-ui/styles/README.md

 ### styles()

-`styles()` is a function for composing style definitions in a deterministic way.
+`styles()` is a function for composing style variants in a deterministic way.
 It returns a function which when called will insert your styles into the DOM and create a unique class name.
 It also has several utility methods attached to it which accomplish everything you need to scale an application using CSS-in-JS.